DannyyyOnGit/Phase-Shift-Themes/Development/Rock Band 2 (Updated)/Extra Features/Side Objects/README.txt

 Installation
 ================
-1. Put the "static" folder inside the Rockband 2 static folder (replace all)
+1. Put the "static" folder inside the Rock Band 2 static folder (replace all)
 2. Restart Phase Shift to reload and play